 Enabling IPv6 on Cisco Routers.

 By default, IPv6 traffic-forwarding is disabled on a Cisco router.
-It must to be activated between interfaces by using the global configuration command – ipv6 unicast-routing.
+It must be activated between interfaces by using the global configuration command – ipv6 unicast-routing.
 The global configuration command must be used in both Stateful (DHCPv6) and Stateless autoconfiguration.

 There are two basic steps used to activate IPv6 on a Cisco router: